-Rita Maas is a visual artist whose work is grounded in photography and blends the disciplines of drawing and printmaking to playfully construct conceptual based imagery.
-Working within predetermined systems she embraces elements of chance and disorder, allowing her materials and processes to speak for themselves.
-The work often takes on reductive forms as she explores the gap between representational and abstract depiction.
-How we read, filter and retain information while examining the space where slippage and illegibility occur are persistent themes of her practice.
+Rita Maas is a visual artist whose work, grounded in photography, blends the disciplines of drawing and printmaking to playfully construct conceptual based imagery.
+Working within predetermined systems she embraces elements of chance and disorder, frequently adopting reductive forms.

-Inspired by the early modernist artists who experimented in the darkroom making photograms and chemograms, she has turned her focus on the digital darkroom to experiment with the materials of inkjet printing.
-Her work for the past eight years plays with reclaimed ink from the inkjet printing process.
+Her work for the past eight years plays with reclaimed ink from empty ink cartridges from inkjet printers.
+Inspired by the early modernist artists who experimented in the darkroom making photograms and chemograms, she examines the materials of the digital darkroom.
 Many of the used ink cartridges are gifted to her by fellow artists, bringing a communal aspect to the work.

 Born in New York, Maas received her BFA in Photographic Studies from the School of Visual Arts.
 She later earned her MFA in Visual Arts at Lesley University College of Art and Design.